 Potty training any child can be quite a challenge.
-Every child handles this event differently.
 Potty training a child with autism may seem impossible, but it can be done.
-Of course every child in the autism spectrum is unique in their respective abilities and needs.
+Of course every child on the autism spectrum is unique in their respective abilities and needs.
 Parents will be the best judge in determining whether a child is capable of being potty trained.

 There are a few things you can do to prepare yourself for the task of potty training.
 Consider which items below will serve the special needs and levels of understanding for your child.

 - Install a potty-related app from iTunes on your phone or iPad

 - Purchase a picture book about potty time